Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Real data analysis

+\paragraph{In-policy marginal effects.} Table~\ref{tab:marginal_effects} reports estimates of the in-policy marginal direct and indirect effects, where the weighting scheme reflects the exposure distribution induced by the implemented policy.
+For simplicity, we only report the marginal indirect effects holding $A_i$ at control, i.e., $\wie(0)$ and $\bie(0)$.
 In general, the in-policy marginal causal effects have relatively large estimated standard errors, and most estimates are not statistically significant.
-As before, the H\'{a}jek and the covariate-adjusted estimators are considerably more precise, with standard errors roughly 50-60\% smaller than the Horvitz--Thompson estimator.
 The lack of significance is consistent with the substantial heterogeneity documented in Table~\ref{tab:conditional_effects}: when the conditional causal effects vary strongly across exposure levels, marginalizing over these levels tends to dilute the signal and reduce statistical power.
 This also clarifies what is missed by analyses that do not explicitly model between-sublocation exposure: averaging over $H_i$ can attenuate or obscure the strong heterogeneity visible in the conditional effects.